 Housing costs in Brigantine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Brigantine is a decidedly white-collar city, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brigantine is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brigantine who work in management occupations (13.94%), office and administrative support (12.55%), and food service (12.46%).

 Brigantine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Brigantine, a lot of people use the bus to get to work every day though Brigantine is a relatively small city.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Brigantine has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The population of Brigantine is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.28% of adults in Brigantine have a bachelor's degree or even advanced degree.

 The per capita income in Brigantine in 2010 was $41,869, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $167,476 for a family of four.
 However, Brigantine contains both very wealthy and poor people as well.